mattcossins-arm/Arm-Developer-Labs-Staging/docs/index.md

 To receive the benefits, you must show us your project by:

-- Sending us an email at [education@arm.com](mailto:education@arm.com?subject=Arm%20Developer%20Labs%20%E2%80%93%20%3CYour%20Project%20Title%3E) with the title “Arm Developer Labs” followed by your project title
-- Include relevant links to code repositories, videos and any other relevant resources with clear instructions on how to replicate your results
-- Include the follow statement for us to accept your submission:

-  *I have not included any confidential information in my contribution and have received prior permission from my organization to share with Arm.*
+To receive the benefits, you must show us your project through our [online form](https://forms.office.com/e/VZnJQLeRhD).
+Please do not include any confidential information in your contribution.
+Additionally if you are affiliated with an academic institution, please ensure you have the right to share your material.

 Please note, we may contact you to discuss co-promotion opportunities.